liburno/web_carducci/05 - algoritmo genetico/a.md

 ### a02

-strytura della classe DNA (o canditato/persona)
+struttura della classe DNA (o canditato/persona)

 ### a03